ironbar/aimo/docs/03_State_of_the_art.md

 using a code interpreter could be very important.

 MATH dataset could be the most similar dataset to the one in the challenge.

+It seems that code training improves reasoning abilities, that is why code models are used as a base.

 ## Vision